ctjong/orion/Readme.md

 - **POST /api/error**

     Log an error message.
 The logs will be stored in a table called "errortable" in the database.
-There is currently no built-in endpoint for retrieving these logs, so it would have to be manually retrieved from the database.
+There is currently no built-in endpoint for retrieving these logs, so it would have to be manually retrieved by database admin.

     Request body:
     - **msg** - Error message